Guest Post: A Call to Action for SOX Nerds

 A properly implemented SOX compliance program is good business

-As an auditor with over 10 years of SOX-specific experience at three different organisations, from the beginning, I have emphasised that properly implemented SOX is good business.
+As an auditor with over 10 years of SOX-specific experience at three different organizations, from the beginning, I have emphasized that properly implemented SOX is good business.

 From the first year I helped implement SOX at Gaylord Entertainment and the years following, my message to each VP of Finance at a Gaylord hotel was this: “SOX controls will make your hotel more efficient and, therefore, more profitable.”

-As my current organisation has refined our audit plan each year, we have become more efficient, the average age of our deficiencies has dropped by over 40% and our burden on the business—the disruption due to audit activities—has significantly decreased.
+As my current organization has refined our audit plan each year, we have become more efficient, the average age of our deficiencies has dropped by over 40 percent, and our burden on the business—the disruption due to audit activities—has significantly decreased.

 Much of this improvement has resulted in a focus on the top-down, risk assessment approach first introduced in Auditing Standard No. 5 (AS5) as issued by the Public Company Accounting Oversight Board (PCAOB).
 For those of you who remember the painful, early-year audits under Auditing Standard No. 2 (AS2), you will agree that the new, risk-based approach has dramatically improved both external and internal audits.

 I feel that this dedication to process improvement and efficiency has made me a full-fledged SOX nerd—perhaps you feel the same way.